levan92/cocojson/docs/coco.md

     ]
 }
 ```

+This should be a complete list of all relevant images (whether positive or negative)

 `file_name` has conventionally been a file name, but over here we defined it as a subpath so that we are flexible with the folder organisation structure and naming format within the root image directory.